Down to You

 Down to You is a 2000 American romantic comedy film written and directed by Kris Isacsson, starring Freddie Prinze Jr. and Julia Stiles as young lovers who meet in college and go through the ups and downs of a relationship.
 Selma Blair, Shawn Hatosy, Zak Orth, Ashton Kutcher, Rosario Dawson, Lucie Arnaz, and Henry Winkler play supporting roles.
-Isacsson's first and only feature film, Down to You paired Prinze and Stiles a year after their respective starring roles in the successful high school-set romantic comedies She's All That and 10 Things I Hate About You.
-Despite being the second-highest grossing film at the domestic box office its opening weekend, the film received poor response from critics and failed to recoup its $35 million budget.
+Isacsson's first and only theatrical feature film, Down to You paired Prinze and Stiles a year after their respective starring roles in the successful high school-set romantic comedies She's All That and 10 Things I Hate About You.
+The released version of the film was very different than the screenplay and the director's original cut, due to extensive post-production ordered by Miramax chief Harvey Weinstein.
+Despite being the second-highest grossing film at the domestic box office its opening weekend, the film was panned by critics, and grossed $24.4 million against its $11 million budget.

 Plot

 While attending college in New York City, sophomore Al and freshman Imogen begin dating.
 After three months they have fallen in love.
 Imogen, an aspiring artist, arranges a private showing at an art gallery for Al's birthday, after which the two have sex for the first time.

 Al's roommate Monk, who has become a pornographic film actor and director, tells him that love is illusory and fleeting, and Monk's co-star Cyrus flirts with Al. Al loses a bet and must perform as an extra in one of Monk's films.
 This causes an argument between him and Imogen, who wants to spend time with him before she goes to France for the summer.
 He abandons the film in favor of spending the night with her.

 While in France, Imogen is asked by her cousin if she and Al will marry.
 This unnerves her as she is only nineteen, and she acts differently toward Al on her return.
 His father, who hosts a cooking show, wants to do a father-and-son show after Al graduates, but Al would rather pursue his dream of becoming a chef of French cuisine.

 Concerned that he and Imogen are drifting apart, Al arranges a picnic in the countryside; on the way back, she drives drunk and crashes into a tree.
 Seeing the accident as a sign, they try to improve their relationship.
 Though they seem happy, Monk predicts it is a precursor to a breakup.

 When Imogen declines to have sex one night, Al feels emasculated and has a sexual fantasy about Cyrus.
 Imogen fears that she may be pregnant, and though she turns out not to be, this further strains their relationship.
 At one of Monk's parties, Cyrus tries to seduce Al, but he declines.